 Rise in Poultry Consumption

 Growth in the consumption of poultry in Australia can be attributed to the health-conscious preference for leaner proteins amongst a broad section of consumers.
 This is being driven by the perception that poultry, especially chicken, has less fat as compared to red meats, making it a healthy alternative.
-As per the Australian Department of Agriculture, Fisheries and Forestry, poultry is the most consumed meat at over 40 kg per person in Australia.
+As per the Australian Department of Agriculture, Fisheries and Forestry, poultry is the most consumed meat, at over 40 kg per person in Australia.
 In addition, the price affordability and flexibility of poultry products make it popular and a household staple in Australia.
 The government's promotional activities, in consonance with balanced diets featuring poultry as lean meat, have bolstered consumption levels.
 Also, growing consumer interest in free-range and organic sources of poultry makes such options align with people who seek ethically produced meat.
 This trend is expected to continue as Australians seek healthier and more affordable protein options, reinforcing poultry's dominance in the meat sector.

 Export Growth in the Meat Industry

-Australia's market for meat and poultry is dominated by its export industry, with beef and lamb being the export leaders.
+The Australia meat and poultry market demand is dominated by its export industry, with beef and lamb being the export leaders.
 According to the Australian Bureau of Statistics, Australia ranked as the fourth largest beef exporter in 2022, and projections also indicate Australia may become the second largest beef exporter in 2024.
 The major markets for exports are China, Japan, and the United States of America, with high demand for quality Australian meat.
 The country’s reputation for producing premium, grass-fed beef, and lamb has solidified its position in the global market.
 In addition, free trade agreements with major nations further expanded export avenues, allowing Australian meat producers to increase their global market penetration.
 The assistance from the government via export grants and marketing campaigns-maintained Australia's competitiveness in international meat trade.
 Furthermore, the continued expansion in exports strengthens the Australian economy and propels innovation and sustainability in the industry to reach international standards and consumer demands.

 IMARC Group provides an analysis of the key trends in each segment of the market, along with forecasts at the country level for 2025-2033.
 Our report has categorized the market based on type, animal type, freshness, distribution channel, and packaging.